-The 19th Street project team will be identifying the preferred design alternative using feedback received and the evaluation of the design alternatives to inform that decision.
+The 19th Street project team is identifying the preferred design alternative using community feedback and the evaluation of the design alternatives to inform that decision.

-Sign up for the project email list at the bottom of the page to keep up-to-date on the project.
+To keep up-to-date on the project, sign up for the project email list at the bottom of the page.

 19th Street from Norwood to Sumac avenues is an important multimodal travel corridor in north Boulder.
 Currently, there is an on-street bicycle lane and an existing sidewalk on the east side.
 These were constructed in the 1990s but the sidewalk no longer meets current city design standards.
 The on-street bicycle lane ends at Violet Avenue, but 19th Street is a designated bike route from Violet Avenue north to Yarmouth Avenue.
 On the west side of 19th Street, the sidewalk is not continuous from Yarmouth to Norwood avenues.